DallanQ/citadels/QA.md

 [7-player-game](https://boardgamegeek.com/thread/98653/7-player-game)

 [warlord-v-bishop-in-2-player-game](https://boardgamegeek.com/thread/226593/warlord-v-bishop-in-2-player-game)
-> Can the Warlard destroy a non-blue building built by another character?
+> Can the Warlord destroy a non-blue building built by another character?
 Or are all buildings protected if a player holds the Bishop character?

 If you have used the Bishop this round then all your buildings are protected from the Warlord, if the Bishop was not Assassinated or Bewitched.